TheJacksonLaboratory/wn2vec/docs/index.rst

 3. WordNet-based synonym Replacement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To replace non-biomedical synonyms with WordNet identifiers, run /scripts/run_wn_replacement.py script from the wn2vec package.
+Next we performed non-biomedical synonyms replacement using WordNet identifers from WordNet library.

-See :ref:`wordnetreplacement` for details and instructions.
+See :ref:`wordnetreplacement` for details and instructions to perform wordNet-based synonym replacement.

 4. word2vec embedding
 ^^^^^^^^^^^^^^^^^^^^^

-We perform word2vec embedding using TensorFlow2 with the /scripts/run_word2vec.py.
+We perform word2vec embedding using Gensim word2vec model.
 In order to compare the results of embedding with and without WordNet replacement, embedding is performed on both datasets separately.

-See :ref:`word2vec` for details and instructions.
+See :ref:`word2vec` for details and instructions to perform word2vec embedding.

 This step has to be run twice, first for marea output (pubtator) and second for step3 output, where concepts were replaced by their synonyms, before going to the following step